 When it comes to PHP, the fact is that Mr. Lerdorf never meant it to be a programming language because according to him, “he has absolutely no idea how to write a programming language” at that time.

 So it is not completely wrong to say that for PHP at the early stages of its development, it was about figuring out what the PHP community wants and finding ways to add these.

-But PHP remain one of internet’s favorite language because:
+But PHP remains one of the internet’s favorite languages because:

 - its popularity makes it super-easy to find PHP developers with experience.

 - it is easy to create dynamic web-pages with PHP.

 - it is dynamically typed and easy to learn to make development simple.

 - it is stateless like HTTP making development simpler and the backend stack simpler.